octobercms/docs/3.x/cms/themes/settings.md

+---
+subtitle: Learn how to customize the theme management features.
+---
 # Theme Settings

 The theme directory could include the **theme.yaml**, **version.yaml** and **assets/images/theme-preview.png** files.
 These files are optional for the local development but required for themes published on the October CMS Marketplace.